 I played around with electronics and radio becoming a "cb'er" in the early 60's and then became an avid SWL'er.
 I collected cards from all over the world by sending in signal reports.

 I taught High School Instrumental Music in Southern California for 36 years.
-I once sent a recording of my High School Jazz band to Radio Prague.
+I once sent a recording of my High School Jazz band to Radio Prague in the 60's.
 They had a jazz program at the time.
 After receiving a letter from them saying the would play my tape on such and such a date, I recorded it for the kids at school and played it for them.
 They were "Internationally Famous"!
 Hi, hi!

 It wasn't until 1986 I took my Tech test.
 I did a lot of 10 meter SSB at that time and had a 10m/2m BBS in the Los Angeles area.
 Later, I took my General Amateur Radio test with Gordon West School.
 It was a very good experience and a lot of fun.